wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 You instrument your application so that [trace data](tracing_basics.html) from different parts of the stack can be sent to Wavefront.
 Instrumentation enables you to trace a request from end to end across multiple distributed services, guided by key metrics from your application.
 After instrumentation, you can use our [tracing UI](tracing_ui_overview.html) to visualize a request as a trace that consists of a hierarchy of spans.
 This visualization helps you pinpoint where the request is spending most of its time, and discover problems.

 You instrument each microservice in your application with one or more [Wavefront observability SDKs](wavefront_sdks.html).
-This page helps you choose the SDK(s), and directs you to the setup steps for each SDK.
+This page helps you choose the SDK(s), directs you to the setup steps for each SDK, and provides [an overview of what instrumentation adds to your microservices](#a-closer-look-at-an-instrumented-microservice).

-**Note:** For an overview of what instrumentation adds to your microservices, see [A Closer Look at an Instrumented Microservice](#a-closer-look-at-an-instrumented-microservice), below.
+**Note:** If you have already instrumented your application for tracing using a 3rd party solution such as Jaeger or Zipkin, you can simply set up a [Wavefront integration](tracing_integrations.html) to forward the trace data to Wavefront.

 <!---
 ## Sample Setup